Joining startups will likely make you poorer. Let me explain.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
 I first published the book in 2012 and have since expanded it to 180 pages from 100 pages in the 3rd edition thanks to tremendous reader feedback and successful case studies.

 Start Your Own Online Business

-It’s been over seven since I started Financial Samurai and I’m actually earning a good passive and active income stream online now after a lot of hard work.
+I started Financial Samurai in 2009 and it is actually earning a good passive and active income stream online now after a lot of hard work.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.

 If you enjoy writing, creating, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog like mine in 20 minutes.
 You’ll get a free domain name for a year too.
 The barriers to starting your own business has never been lower.
 Why not own 100% of your equity instead of work for a founder and make them rich?
 You never know where the journey will take you!

 Updated for 2020 and beyond.
 Joining a startup before the pandemic probably made a lot of people poorer because big companies are now dominating.